-Symphonic Voices: 13 November 2016 A chance to hear “songs” indebted in a symphony orchestra’s sound.
+Symphonic Voices: 13 November 2016 A chance to hear “songs” inbeded in a symphony orchestra’s sound.
 Everything from Mahler to Shostakovich.

-Rorem: 23 October 2016 Blair Boone-Migura joins me in a telephone interview with the great American composer, pianist, and author Ned Rorem to celebrate his 93rd birthday.
+Rorem: 23 October 2016 Host Blair Boone-Migura joins Gary in a telephone interview with the great American composer, pianist, and author Ned Rorem to celebrate his 93rd birthday.
 We play recordings of favorite Rorem songs, chamber music, and other instrumental works.

 Henri Duparc II: 9 October 2016 Blair Boone-Migura hosts the second of his two programs of the beautiful songs of Duparc.
 This program features the French Romantic composer’s impressive mature works.
 Translations

 Henri Duparc I: 2 October 2016 Blair Boone-Migura hosts the first of two programs featuring the mélodies of this enigmatic and under appreciated composer.
-Duper’s world will sweep you away!
+Duparc’s world will sweep you away!
 Translations

-Marni Nixon Memorial: 25 September 2016 Marni died in July 2016 and this program tries to demonstrate that she was more thantthe “ghostess with the mostess.”
+Marni Nixon Memorial: 25 September 2016 Marni died in July 2016 and this program tries to demonstrate that she was more than the “ghostess with the mostess.”
 You’ll hear samples of her performances of cabaret, American Song Book, classical, and art song.
-You’ll hear her speak and even sing the serial technique music of Boulez!
+You’ll hear her speak and even sing the serial technique music of Boulez.

-John Ireland: 14 July 2016 This English composer is unjustly neglected and with so many fine recordings of his songs available, I try to play each of these beautiful songs twice, so that you can get to know their contours.
+John Ireland: 14 July 2016 This English composer is unjustly neglected and with so many fine recordings of his songs available, Gary toys to play each of these beautiful songs twice, so that you can get to know their contours.